gjgilbert/alderaan/README.md

 ## Installation instructions

-ALDERAAN requires a complex set of dependencies in order to run.
-To create a conda environment capable of running the ALDERAAN pipeline, copy environment.yml from the `alderaan` github repository to your local machine:
+`alderaan` requires a complex set of dependencies in order to run.
+To create a conda environment capable of running the `alderaan` pipeline, copy environment.yml from the `alderaan` github repository to your local machine:

 ```
 curl -O https://raw.githubusercontent.com/gjgilbert/alderaan/develop/environment.yml